mackaygunn/Python-Projects/README.md

 # Myspace - Python Mini projects
-This respository contains a collection of Python projects I built to improve my programming logic, problem-solving skills and understanding of algorithms.
+This repository contains a collection of Python projects I built to improve my programming logic, problem-solving skills and understanding of algorithms.

 #### Learn